ietf-wg-cellar/matroska-specification/notes.md

 ## SimpleBlock Structure

+This section describes the binary data contained in the `SimpleBlock` Element (#simpleblock-element).
+Bit 0 is the most significant bit.

 The `SimpleBlock` is inspired by the Block structure; see (#block-structure).
 The main differences are the added Keyframe flag and Discardable flag.
 Otherwise everything is the same.

-Bit 0 is the most significant bit.

 ### SimpleBlock Header